 13) A new PDLC will fix my problems

-A lack of involvement and ownership from the business tops the list of problems.
-In the Scrum model there needs to be consistent involvement from the business or product owner.
-If this is not the case, it is impossible to follow the Scrum principles.
+The real problem, regardless of the lifecycle you use, is likely one of commitment and measurement.
+For instance in most Agile lifecycles there needs to be consistent involvement from the business or product owner.
+A lack of involvement leads to misunderstandings and delayed products.
 Another very common problem is an incomplete understanding or training on the existing PDLC.
 Everyone in the organization should have a working knowledge of the entire process and how their roles fit within it.
-Change the PDLC if there are valid reasons such as increasing engineering productivity or a better cultural fit but do not change it before addressing the core issues.
-Most often, the biggest problem with your PDLC is the lack of project management to meet dates and the lack of an appropriate “product discovery” phase to meet customer needs and demands.
-Changing your PDLC won’t address either of these issues; properly managing your teams to meet dates and appropriately understanding customer needs will help fix these problems.
+Most often, the biggest problem within a PDLC is the lack of progress measurement to help understand likely dates and the lack of an appropriate “product discovery” phase to meet customer needs.

 14) We cannot hire great people quickly